courselab/sys-our-syssoft-project/doc/syseg.md

  Moreover, as explained before, if you just copy the files, this may result in your project having legally misleading copyright and licensing information.

- Instead, proceed as indicated in the 'README' file in respective directory.
+ Instead, proceed as indicated in the `README` file in respective directory.

+ EXERCISE DEVELOPMENT WORKFLOW

- Unless otherwise indicated, the basic workflow to start working with the SYSeg programming exercise requires you to use the script
+ Unless otherwise indicated, proceed as follow to prepare and deliver the programming exercise.

-    `tools/syseg-project <some-path>/<project-name>`
+ 1) Set up the project directory.

+ If asked to deliver your exercise as a Git repository, please clone it locally and follow these steps.

+ If your source tree is in `<project-dir>`, the command

+    tools/syseg-project <some-path>/<project-dir>

- to create a new project for you to solve the programming exercise.
-The script should create a directory named after your project name, and populate it with scripts, data files, documentation files and other resources required for the bootstrap code to work from a stand-alone directory outside the SYSeg source directory tree.
+ will set up a new project for you to solve the programming exercise.

+ The script should populate your source tree with scripts, data files, documentation files and other resources required for the boilerplate code to work from a stand-alone directory, outside the SYSeg source directory tree.

+ The subdirectory `<project-dir>/.tools` will contain several tools which you are suposed to use while developing the implementation challenge.

+ Please, read the complementary documentation in

+      <project-dir>/.tools/readme.md

+ for detailed directions on how to edit files and to deliver the project.

+ 2) Export the exercise

+ Having completed the set up as described above, you should export the exercise source files into your project directory.
+You should repeat step 2 for every exercise you decide to try.

- Then, if a given implementation exercise provides some bootstrap code for you to build upon, its specification will instruct you to export the code from SYSeg into your newly created project using the aforementioned export facility.
+ If a given implementation exercise provides some bootstrap code for you to build upon, its specification will instruct you to export the code from SYSeg into your project directory using the aforementioned export facility.
- Usually, the directory containing the exercise should provide you with a Makefile implementing a rule specifically to assist you in this procedure:
+ Usually, the directory containing the exercise will provide you with a Makefile implementing a rule specifically to assist you in this procedure.

-   `make export`
+ Withing the SYSeg exercise directory, run

+      make export

  The command should create a tarball within the current directory containing all the files relevant for that exercise.
 You should then copy/move the tarball into your project directory and uncompress it there.
+This should create a subdirectory under `<project-dir>` with all source files.

-Enter the newly created subdirectory of your project and develop the implementation challenge.
+ Enter the newly created subdirectory and develop the implementation challenge.

+ 3) Deliver the exercise

- For convenience, in case of usage in a guided instruction program, the directions in the file `README` copied into your new project directory will suggest you to deliver your work by committing your changes into a Git repository, and tagging int with a delivery identifier.
+ This step applis in case SYSeg is used in an instruction program.

+ The directions in the file `README` copied into your new exercise directory will suggest you to deliver your work by committing your changes into your Git repository, and tagging it with a delivery identifier.
 If not otherwise specified by the instructor, use the tag name 'done' for the first delivery.
- If you need to submit a revised version, use the 'rev1',  'rev2' and so on).
+ If you need to submit a revised version, use the 'rev1',  'rev2' and so on.

  To deliver and tag your project: